aimms/documentation/webui/folder.rst

 .. important::

-    The above mechanism is featured in AIMMS 4.46 and later.
-If you are still using an older version of AIMMS, the following applies:
+    The above mechanism is featured from AIMMS 4.46 on.
+If you are still using an older version of AIMMS, the following paragraph applies.

 In older AIMMS versions the element text identifiers need(ed) to be specified in a project-specific JavaScript resource (located in the :token:`resources` subfolder) that lists the string parameter on a per-index level.
 For example, a project specific resource with the following contents